mac-can/KvaserCAN-Library/README.md

 ## Known Bugs and Caveats

 - For a list of known bugs and caveats see tab [Issues](https://github.com/mac-can/MacCAN-KvaserCAN/issues) in the GitHub repo.
+- For multi-channel devices from Kvaser, the driver/library can only access channel CAN1.
+The other channels are not enumerated.

 ## This and That